This is a list of the best free SEO tools for keyword research you can use to increase your website’s organic search traffic.

 On the free version, however, there are some inconveniences, which should be expected when using free software tools as they want you to upgrade to the paid version.
 For example, you won’t be able to store your keyword list in their keyword manager tool, nor can you export the data as easily as a paid user would be able to, but that doesn’t mean you can’t use it to find what you want.
 If you create a separate Excel or Google sheet, you can paste or type your most desired keywords and search volumes into that document to create your master keyword list.

-Another option would be to do their 7-day free trial.
+There are many SEMrush offers available for users to try out their premium features and determine if an upgrade is worth it.
 As a company, Avalanche currently uses the paid version of SEMRush for our SEO keyword research.

 Ahrefs is another great tool that I can, as of recently, add to this list of free SEO tools for keyword research.
 Ahrefs recently launched a new freemium version called Ahrefs Webmaster Tools, which is essentially like an Ahrefs lite.